automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Megalosaurus.md

 # Megalosaurus
-## Description: The first dinosaur ever to be discovered and named.
+## The first dinosaur ever to be discovered and named.